-8.4 Where appropriate the Council will use project management procedures to plan, project manage and ultimately control the delivery of significant capital schemes.
+8.4 The Council will endeavour to use formal project management procedures to plan, project manage and ultimately control the delivery of significant capital schemes.
 The use of project management procedures provides a discipline to ensure that each project is delivered on time, within budget and in accordance with the agreed scope of each scheme.